7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 The carbon dioxide equivalent says how much stronger the greenhouse effect of these other gases is compared to the effect of CO2.

-Over millions of years, a balance has developed on earth.
+Over millions of years, a balance has developed on Earth.

 But it was not always like that.

-For many, many billions of years, the earth’s atmosphere consisted only of carbon dioxide, and it was incredibly hot on earth.
+For many, many billions of years, the Earth’s atmosphere consisted only of carbon dioxide, and it was incredibly hot on Earth.
 There was no life.

 Around 3.5 billion years ago, bacteria appeared in this hostile environment and split the CO2 into oxygen and carbon through photosynthesis.